mehwaffle10/Waffle_Balance/README.md

 - Cost 180 coins

 ### Ballistas
-- Start with 6 bomb bolts
 - Can aim up to 60° lower
 - Bomb bolt linear explosion damaged increase
 	- width from 1 to 2 blocks
 	- max depth from 2 to 4 blocks
 	- explosion damage (vs blobs) limited from 8 to 4 blocks
-- Cost 250 coins
+- Cost 200 coins instead of 150
+- Bomb bolts cost 150 coins instead of 100

 ### Mounted Bow
 - Health increased from 2 to 20